orionriker/View-OS/README.md

 - Commands
 - Lightweight
 - Easy to use
-- files of Ker OS have different extentions like .b or .sys etc..
+- files of View OS have different extentions like .b or .sys etc..
-- Drivers That work only on Ker OS
+- Drivers
 - Bootloader
 - Kernel
 - Nice Gui For Command line
-- If you delete any files of Ker OS then Ker OS Kernel Will go into Kernel panic and you will have to re download the missing files
+- If you delete any files of View OS then View OS Kernel Will go into Kernel panic and you will have to re download the missing files

 **Make Sure to read the wiki!**

-## Credits
-Def-try
-for giving me some ideas